tult98/tiktok-downloader/README.md

 ### Pre-install

-1. Install all the require libraries by running `pip install -r requirements.txt'
+1. Install all the require libraries by running `pip install -r requirements.txt`

 NOTE: Run `pip install wheel` if there are errors related with it.